m-vokhm/Quadruple/README.md

      d2_QuadStatic___Division        avgt   10   247.557 ±   0.386  ns/op   2.344
      d3_QuadInstance_Division        avgt   10   240.569 ±   0.534  ns/op   2.412

-The immutable nature of BigDecimal, which means the need to create a new object with each arithmetic operation, combined with their usage of dynamically allocated memory while performing arithmetic operations, causes extremely high load on the garbage collector during intensive calculations on large
+The immutable nature of `BigDecimal`, which means the need to create a new object with each arithmetic operation, combined with their usage of dynamically allocated memory while performing arithmetic operations, causes extremely high load on the garbage collector during intensive calculations on large